Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Traffic Scenario

-where $v_{max}$ is the maximum allowed speed, which is set to 29.16m/s, $x_{env}$ is the length of the highway lane, which is set to 360m, and $d_{max}$ is the maximum observable distance, which is set to 30m.
-If there is no vehicle to be observed in a possible location, $v_{rel}$ is set to $v_{agent}$, and $d_{rel}$ is set to $d_{max}$.
+where $v_{max}$ is the maximum allowed speed, which is set to 29.16m/s, and $d_{max}$ is the maximum observable distance, which is set to 30m.
 The end of the merging region is treated as a vehicle with zero velocity.

 A real valued state space makes it hard to obtain distinct skills due to the infinitely large space size.
 To solve this issue and obtain skills as diverse as possible, we quantized each real-valued state into 10 bins.